 If you’re looking to become a travel nurse, chances are you want to take advantage of the travel aspect of the career by experiencing life in different places across the country.
-Yet, you are most likely only licensed as a registered nurse in one state.
-In order to travel, you need to get licensed in each state that you wish to practice in.
-Luckily, there’s something that allows you to get licensed in multiple states, and it is called a compact nursing license.
-The license is slowly being updated and enhanced over time, and more and more states are being included in this compact license.
+Yet, since you never traveled before, you are only licensed as a registered nurse in one state.
+In order to travel, you need a license in each state that you wish to practice.
+Luckily, there’s something that allows you to practice in multiple states at once, which is a compact nursing license.
+The license continues to improve as more and more states join the pack.
+In fact, the most recent version was implemented on January 19th, 2018.
 You may be wondering, how does the compact nursing license work and what do I do if I want to work in a state that isn’t part of the compact license deal?
 Don’t let this overwhelm you!
 Let’s break it down.

-There are currently 26 states included in the compact nursing license, and this updated version of the license will go into effect in January 2018.
-The compact nursing license will allow qualified registered nurses (RNs) and licensed practical/vocational nurses (LPN/VNs) to practice telemedicine or in-person care across lines of the following states:
+There are currently 29 states in the compact nursing license, and this updated version of the license is effective as of January 2018.
+Colorado, New Mexico, and Wisconsin were the three states added in this recent revision.
+While ultimately all three states adopted the compact license, both the Colorado and New Mexico governors only signed the legislation one day before its implementation.
+The enhanced compact nursing license (eNLC) will allow qualified registered nurses (RNs) and licensed practical/vocational nurses (LPN/VNs) to practice telemedicine or in-person care across lines of the following states:

 - New Hampshire

 - New Mexico

 - North Dakota

 States with Legislation Pending:

 Some states have pending legislation and are on the waiting list to be added to the enhanced compact nursing license.
 Those states are: